batikanor/upnotify_bot/README.md

 // TODO create a feedback bot or sth, there may already be templates for it...

 ## Contribute
-// TODO Prepare CONTRIBUTING.md with instructions about how people may contribute to the project if we stay open-sourced.
+// TODO Prepare CONTRIBUTING.md with instructions about how people may contribute to the project iff the project remains to be open-source.